dstrickler/Ubiquiti/README.md

 # Ubiquiti
-Various files for helping run a Ubiquiti network
+Various files for helping run a Ubiquiti network.

+You can find Unifi tips on my blog: https://dstrickler.com/category/ubiquiti/